 - Estimate your conversion rate and cost per acquisition: What is the expected conversion rate for your ads, and how much does it cost to acquire a customer?
 Estimating these metrics can help you determine how much you should be willing to spend on advertising to achieve your goals.
 This is the ideal way to start thinking about your Google Ads budget.
 Start with the end result in mind: what would be a profitable cost per action for your business?
 From there, estimate how many visitors you need to bring to your page and how many of them need to convert.

 - Research keyword costs and competition: Keyword research can help you understand the costs involved in running a Google Ads campaign, as well as the level of competition for your target keywords.
 Use tools such as Google Ads Keyword Planner to research the costs of keywords in your industry and location.

 You can find the Keyword Planner under Tools & Settings > Planning > Keyword Planner.
 Select the location you want to show your ads in, and the ad language, and enter or import a list of keywords you want to target.
 Alternatively, you can use the Keyword Planner to discover new keywords.

 Note: The Keyword Planner will show you the high and low CPC bid range for Search campaigns, which as we saw, can be different for other types of campaigns.
 Nevertheless, the tool can give you an idea of how much you need to budget for your campaign.

 Well, as always, there is no golden number.
-You will have to take all the above factors into consideration when determining your ad budget.
+You will have to consider all the above factors when determining your ad budget.